owen800q/Awesome-Stars/README.md

 - [google-translate-php](https://github.com/Stichoza/google-translate-php) - Free Google Translate API PHP Package.
 Translates totally free of charge.
 - [laravel-google-translate](https://github.com/JoggApp/laravel-google-translate) - This package makes using the Google Translate API in your laravel app a breeze with minimum to no configuration, clean syntax and a consistent package API.
 - [vuedo](https://github.com/Vuedo/vuedo) - Vuedo is a blog platform, built with Laravel and Vue.js.
-- [larastan](https://github.com/nunomaduro/larastan) - Larastan - Discover bugs in your code without running it.
-A Phpstan wrapper for Laravel.
 - [JSON-API-Client](https://github.com/eosnewmedia/JSON-API-Client) - Abstract client-side php implementation of the json api specification (jsonapi.org)
 - [gblog](https://github.com/godruoyi/gblog) - 🌲 gblog, a open source blog built with Laravel and Vue.js
 - [photo-blog](https://github.com/tooleks/photo-blog) - The Photo Blog Application based on Laravel 5 and Vue.js 2 + Prerender